BasileTrujillo/devops-toolbox/README.md

 * Improve Verbosity
 * Auto installer for plugin's commands
-* Add third part plugin compatibility
+* Add third party plugin compatibility
 * Use Dotbox plugin in a node plugin
 * Use plugin references in config file (same plugin conf in multiple stack)
 * Ability to run plugins with a specified tag name inside a stack